makersacademy/rps-challenge-apprenticeships/README.md

 To start this challenge I have created a diagram to clearly show the interaction and layout I desire for my application.
 Once this step had been completed I moved on to setting out the layout/framework according to my diagram but leaving the files blank to allow for changes and a TTD process.

+I started-off by writing the rspec files for the index.erb.
+This started with a small implementation such as being able to see a welcome message on the screen and slowly developed complexity into creating a button that we can click on and for it to then change the view/page by sending a get request to '/register' and subsequently register.erb.
+From here I created the rspec feature test files for register.erb and the rspec unit test files in order to test any features such as name saving present in my players.rb modelling file.
+This 3 way set-up of view/controller/modeller helps me achieve the single responsibility pricinple that is desired.
+From here the application rapidly expanded following test driven developement and closely matched what was originally conceived in the origian diagram.

+I focused heavily on getting the visuals right for this project as this is the first visual project I have been able to work on.
+I wanted the pages to be easily understandable and operated by the user and therefore given more time I would implement buttons that would allow the user to return to the previous page.
+I would also like to make improvements such as to remove global variables and introduce multiplayer functionality.

+--Thanks for reading; Jamie Bowers

 # RPS Challenge